NikitaKuydin08/NikitaKuydin08/README.md

 ---

 ## 🎯 What I'm Working On
-- NetPractice
+- Cub3d and CPP projects
-- Preparing for the next 42 exam
+- Co-foundering a startup project
 - Staying consistent and improving my C fluency

 ---